 2. Visual Builders

 We are now at a point with website builders that we can design websites completely through a visual view.
 This eliminates the need to code and allows for complete front end development capabilities.
 Some of the most common that Kallen Media would recommend would be Elementor and Divi.
 Elementor offers a free version with limited features while the Divi package offers yearly and lifetime licenses.

 The digital market is constantly expanding, and with it, so is e-commerce.
-In order to be successful as an online business you need to be able to process payments online.
+To be successful as an online business, you need to be able to process payments online.
 This requires that you both have a merchant processor, and oftentimes, an e-commerce website.
 WordPress allows you to link merchant processors easily with their plugins like WooCommerce.
-One other essential piece that you need to keep in mind is that you need to have a HTTPS security key in order to process payments through your website.
+One other essential piece that you need to keep in mind is that you need to have an HTTPS security key to process payments through your website.
 This can be purchased through most hosting websites, or contact Kallen Media for additional assistance.

-Once you are working within an e-commerce website builder,you can display your products.
-Whether it is physical products you ship out, or services, your can display your business within an online store.
+Once you are working within an e-commerce website builder, you can display your products.
+Whether it is physical products you ship out or services, you can display your business within an online store.
 Setting up product pages is easy and has full customization to make your business stand out from the competition.
 Integrating e-commerce software can seem overwhelming, but Kallen Media can make it simple with a free consultation!

 After reviewing what WordPress has to offer, we would recommend trying your first website on WordPress.
 If you are much more experienced and know exactly what you want to create, you may need to look into a web development team.
 For now, we hope you enjoyed the article and would love to hear your feedback in the comments!